HEMBRUG A7

 Large

-Building A7, a former military car workshop built in 1916, sits on a cultural heritage site that presented a unique challenge in balancing heritage preservation with new architectural elements.
-Located within the Hembrugterrein, a former military area just north of Amsterdam, A7 has been transformed into a home for six different families.
+Building A7, a 1916 monument situated on a cultural heritage site, posed a unique challenge in balancing heritage preservation with modern architectural interventions.
+Located in the Hembrugterrein, just north of Amsterdam, this former military car workshop has been thoughtfully transformed into a residential space for six distinct families, blending history with contemporary living.

 The Hembrugterrein has a rich history, serving as the site where the Artillerie Inrichtingen produced firearms, artillery, and ammunition for the Dutch army from 1895 onwards.
 After the outbreak of World War I, it became a bustling workplace for 8,500 people, only to face near destruction during World War II.
 In the years that followed, nature reclaimed the abandoned area, and the buildings fell into disrepair.
 Except for a few creative entrepreneurs who found temporary refuge there, the site remained closed off from the outside world for many years.